PRAIRIE HORIZONS BEEF IS:

 After years of observing his cows and the land, Luverne Forbord has determined that the optimal balance of cow to grass about 100 head of cattle per acre, per day.
 He moves the herd to a new pasture every 24 hours – that’s right, every single day!

-With a 24-hour rotation, he says, “you still land in a sweet spot where the cows graze an even distribution of grasses without overgrazing and hurting the root systems of the best plants.”
+With a 24-hour rotation, he says, “you land in a sweet spot where the cows graze an even distribution of grasses without overgrazing and hurting the root systems of the best plants.”
 After the 24 hours, the cows move on to the next paddock and will not return until its grass has grown back in full, which can mean several months between visits to the same plot land.

 Our mission is to build a farm-based system of healthy food production, processing and distribution that is economically sound, environmentally responsible and beneficial to future generations.